 volt-amps = watts

 Look at the items on your list that have electric motors and choose the one with the highest number of watts.
 Multiply that item's Watts x 3, and substitute the result for the original watts listed.
 This provides a necessary margin to ensure your generator will handle an additional load called Starting Watts of any motors.
 For example, a central air unit

 Add up the Total Watts to determine how much power your home is likely to use during an outage.
-Multiply the Total Watts x 1000 to find kilowatts.
+Divide the Total Watts by 1000 to find kilowatts.